ThomasSwisher/student-workbook/src/reflections/wk1/day1.md

 2. What is the difference between Git and GitHub?

-GitHub is a hosting platform for storing software.
-Git is the sytem used for version control and sharing code within that system.
+GitHub is a hosting platform for storing software on the cloud.
+Git is the local version on your computer.

 3. Complete Week 1 Vocabulary